Rari-Capital/docs/src/nova/README.md

 An important property of Nova is that it is censorship resistant.
 There is no single "operator" who can execute requests, anyone is free to.
 Having a competitive landscape of different bots filling orders is important to ensure users can always get their execution requests filled and they are never censored.

-However, considering that many of these requests will come with a bounty that is profitable beyond the maximum gas it takes to execute them, it is natural for multiple bots to engage in PGAs to extract profit from as many strategies that they can.
+However, considering that many of these requests will come with a tip that makes the request profitable beyond the maximum gas it takes to execute them, it is natural for multiple bots to engage in PGAs to extract profit from as many strategies that they can.

 The profits from these PGAs don't go to the Nova platform or users who request execution, they go to **miners** who contribute no value to the protocol.